armadito/armadito-windows-deps/clamav/README.md

 Open armadito-dependencies\clamav\clamav-devel\win32\libclamav.vcxproj with your Visual Studio.
 If your version of Visual Studio is > VS2010, you will have to accept upgrading all projects.
+To upgrade manually from VS2010 to VS2013, you can right click on clamav solution and select "Retarget Solution".

 You can now set libclamav project build mode to Release if you wish.
 Finally, you can build libclamav project from Visual Studio.